arduino/docs-content/content/hardware/06.nicla/boards/nicla-vision/tutorials/live-streaming/content.md

 - Monitor industrial processes, from analog gauges, food-industry processes, to CNC machinery or 3D printers
 - Local video surveillance
-- Robotics perception, from AGVs vehicles to computer vision powered robotics arms or SLAM navigation
+- Robotics, from SLAM navigation with AGVs to computer vision-powered robotics arms

 ### The Example Code